gcallah/BookReviews/fuller.md

 instead, it would mean we had left the world of practice behind.

+In another chapter, Fuller takes John Stuart Mill to be a representative specimen of Oakeshott's ideal type of the "politics of faith."
+Oakeshott, in contrast, recognizes the politics of faith as an enduring pole of modern European politics , but is himself more inclined towards the "politics of skepticism." he finds no foundation for their claims of moral and political progress and improvement "apart from a strong commitment to them among the intellectual elite."

+In an essay on historicism, Fuller finds Oakeshott, along with Hans-Georg Gadamer, to occupy a middle ground between R.G.
+Collingwood's embrace of historicism and Leo Strauss's complete rejection of it.

+In "Taking  Natural Law Seriously," Fuller examines Ronald Dworkin's book, *Taking Rights Seriously*, and concludes that the eminent legal theorist "would appear... to be intent upon transforming the commitment to the rule of law into a commitment to social engineering."
+251

+For Oakeshott, in contrast, a judicial authority, under the rule of law, cannot "regard itself as the custodian of a public policy or interest in favor of which... to resolve this disputed obligation."
+260

+Fuller contrasts both Dworkin and Oakeshott to natural law theorist John Finnis, who "seeks to pass between the normative speculations of... utilitarian theorists, and the stark procedure of the pure rule of law."

+Along the way, he provides this excellent quote from Finnis as to why utilitarians cannot do the calculations they pretend are behind their ethics:

+"the [utilitarian's] imaginary perspective, as a God-like figure surveying possible worlds and choosing the world that embodies greater good or lesser evil, is a perspective that is simply not open to human practical reason." — John Finnis, Fundamentals of Ethics

 An unfortunate aspect of these essays is that many of them are intended as introductions to the thought of Oakeshott, and thus there is a high degree of repetitiveness in them.
-For instance, the story of the Chinese wheelwright skeptical of book learning is told no fewer than three times, as is the notable MO quote on politics being the "pursuit of intimations."
+For instance, the story of the Chinese wheelwright skeptical of book learning is told no fewer than three times, as is the notable Oakeshott quote on politics being the "pursuit of intimations."
 To repeat such items in essays published years apart in different outlets is understandable, but a little judicious editing might have relieved some of the repetition once these essays were collected together.

 Despite this flaw, this collection of essays is an excellent introduction to Oakeshott for the newcomer.
-Those more familiar with MO should still find a pact with insights into the thinker that will make reading the volume worthwhile.
+Those more familiar with Oakeshott should still find a pact with insights into the thinker that will make reading the volume worthwhile.